Brooklyn Navy Yard: Architecture & Infrastructure Tour

 * The Brooklyn Navy Yard is a secure industrial park.
 Do not attempt to enter the Yard through any entrances other than BLDG 92, as you will be turned away.

-This tour is offered on the last Saturday of the month at 11am, April–October, and on select weekends during the winter.
+This tour is offered on the last Saturday of the month at 11am, April–September, and on select weekends during the winter.
 If you are interested in other architecture-themed or tours of the Brooklyn Navy Yard, try our Urban Ecology Tour and our Inside Industry Tour.
 Use the calendar below to find our next available tour date.

 Please visit our Private Group Tours page for information, and contact us to make a reservation.
 Private bicycle tours can be scheduled on weekends only, and this tour is offered as a private bus tour most days of the week, subject to availability.

 All participants must provide their own bicycle and safety helmet.
 Make sure to set up your rental in advance.